IABTechLab/uid2-operator/scripts/azure-cc/README.md

 az group create -g {RESOURCE_GROUP_NAME} --location {LOCATION}
 ```

 Once resource group is created, you can create the networking required.
 This is optional if you need to use your existing network.
-However it is recommend.
+However it is recommended.

 ```
 az deployment group create --name vnet --resource-group ${RESOURCE_GROUP_NAME} --template-file vnet.json --parameters vnet.parameters.json
 ```

-Now, create vault to store the operator key, and the identity to run operator
+Now, create vault to store the operator key, and the identity to run operator.
+Please set the `vaultName` and `operatorKeyValue` parameters before running below command.

 ```
 az deployment group create --name vault --resource-group ${RESOURCE_GROUP_NAME} --template-file vault.json --parameters vault.parameters.json